misterblack1/appleII_deadtest/README.md

 ## To assemble the ROM
 * apt-get install cc65 make
 * Then download the zip from the repo and run "make"

+a2vmemnoram.asm and a2vmemnoram.bin is Frank IZ8DWF's original test ROM, as shown in my Apple II Clone repair

 ## Thanks
 * World of Jani for sharing disassembled C64 dead test code.